saimallidi/bus_route_api_consumption/README.md

 Clone the repository into local where python is installed. if not install python.

-To run this code you need three arguments:
+To run this code, it required three arguments to find out. run below command.

 **% python3 bus_route.py --help**